steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Custom-Popup-Menus.md

 #### Text

 This [Text](../../HALion-Macro-Page/pages/Text.md) control displays the name of an entry.
 The control is set to Read-only so that the text cannot be edited.
-The Value property is exported and named to MenuText on the template level.
+The Value property is exported and named MenuText on the template level.
 The entries in the pop-up are created by connecting the exported parameter in the template list view to the oscillator type.

 #### Switch